Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

   --interactive
 ```

-- If we create a Sessions Manager script, it will look something like:
+- If we create a Sessions Manager script, it will look something like:, the script below will allow us to use /bin/bash in the container terminal
 - Create a new file ```connect-to-backend-service``` in [backend-react/bin/ecs/connect-to-backend-service](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/ecs/connect-to-backend-flask)
 - Change the permissions on the file in the terminal :
 ```